Commercial Ocean Marine Insurance Expert Witness

 - Sue and Labor Clause - Requires a policyholder, in the event of a loss, to protect property from further loss; insurer pays preservation costs plus attempted salvage costs.

-Though manuscript policy forms can be found, Ocean Marine carriers generally utilize policy and endorsement forms with language promulgated by either the American Institute of Marine Underwriters or London based International Underwriting Association (Institute Clauses).
+Structuring appropriate coverage require a vast array of Ocean Marine insurance policy and endorsement forms.
+This includes carrier manuscript forms in addition to forms promulgated by the American Institute of Marine Underwriters (AIMU) and/or London based International Underwriting Association (Institute Clauses).

 Mr. Daniel’s Ocean Marine experience includes coverage placement, policy management, and claims experience with: